AdamDowson/RequestDonations/README.md

 Change the 'address' field to the address where you want to recieve funds.

 (optional) Change the 'currencies' field to limit the currencies which you want to recieve.
-Currently the accepted currencies are: ETH, REQ, DAI, OMG, DGX and KNC.
+Currently the accepted currencies are: REQ, DAI, KNC, OMG, DGX, KIN, BNB, BAT, ZRX and LINK.
 If this parameter is not set all available currencies will be shown - any new currencies will show automatically.

 (optional) Set the network parameter value to 4 for testing on Rinkeby.
 Leave blank for mainnet